Stan Musial baseball cards span 3 decades and have many a very interesting history.

 1954 Red Heart

 Red Hearts were a classic set from the mid-1950s.
 The Musial and Mantle are considered the best cards within the release.
 To receive cards, one had to send in labels of Red heart Dog Food.
-The Musial is expensive due to two reasons.
+The Stan Musial baseball card is expensive due to two reasons.
 One is that he didn’t have a 54 Bowman.
 The other is the color match with the red background.

 1954 Hunter Wieners